-There is nothing quite as beautiful to me as a well kept solid wood floor, but caring for a wood floor can be intimidating.
+There is nothing quite as beautiful as a well-kept solid wood floor, but caring for a wood floor can be intimidating.
 Many people decide to go with wood flooring because of the classic and sophisticated look, but they don't stop to think about what they'll need to do to keep their new flooring looking great.
 While a well-kept wood floor looks great with just about any décor, keeping it looking its best can be somewhat of a mystery.
 Fortunately, the experts at Georgia Carpet are here to help you learn how to care for and maintain your solid wood floor.
 If you want your floors to remain as gorgeous as the day you installed them, it is best to have a care plan.
-If you're not sure where to start, the flooring experts at Georgia Carpet are here to help with three easy steps that you can follow to achieve a fabulous Solid Wood Floor.
+If you're not sure where to start, the flooring experts at Georgia Carpet are here to help with three easy steps that you can follow to achieve a fabulous solid wood floor.

-Choosing new flooring is exciting, but most of the time when we go to pick out new hardwood flooring, we tend to get caught up in the resistance technologies and protection benefits and we forget that wood is naturally absorbent to liquids.
-It is kind of like putting a dress on a dog, it may be wearing human clothes, but it’s still a dog.
-The point of that rather far off metaphor is that regardless of what the wood has been treated with or the finish it has been given nothing 100% stops water damage.
-Not to say that there aren’t excellent quality finishing products available, and you should look for these, but that simply there is no way to completely protect from liquids.
+Choosing new flooring is exciting, but most of the time when we go to pick out new hardwood flooring, we tend to get caught up in the resistance technologies and protection benefits advertised, forgetting that wood is naturally absorbent to liquids.
+It is kind of like putting a dress on a dog, it may be wearing human clothes, but it's still a dog.
+The point of that rather far off metaphor is that regardless of what the wood has been treated with or the finish it has been given, nothing will completely stop water damage.
+Not to say that there aren't excellent quality finishing products available - and you should absolutely look for these - but that simply there is no way to completely protect from liquids.

 So, what can we do about it?

-It is very simple, just avoid getting it wet, and in the event that a pesky spill does happen on your solid wood floor, clean it up immediately.
+The answer is very simple: just avoid getting it wet.
+In the event that a pesky spill does happen on your simple hardwood floors, clean it up immediately.
 The longer that you have a spill sitting on the floor, the more time it will have to soak into the wood and the more damage it will do.
-Also if your house tends to be a little on the humid side, a simple solution would be to get a small dehumidifier for the room in question.
-You can find these anywhere and in the long run they can save you a lot of heartache when it comes to your floors while also making the air in your home more comfortable.
+Also, if your house tends to be a little on the humid side, a simple solution would be to get a small dehumidifier for the space with wood flooring.
+You can find dehumidifiers anywhere and they can save you a lot of heartache when it comes to your floors while also making the air in your home more comfortable.

 Your floors see a lot of action and in a normal day, that translates to a lot of dirt, dust and debris.
 While some of this dirt can be seen and swept away, there will still be a large amount of dirt that you cannot even see and other contaminants as well.
-Did you know that you contribute to this factor, more than most any other item in the house?
-Your body is made of about 10 trillion cells, and your skin is about 16% of your body weight.
+Did you know that you contribute to the buildup on your floors more than any other item in the house?
+Your body is made of about 10 trillion cells, and your skin is about 16 percent of your body weight.
 In cells, that comes to about 1.6 trillion skin cells.
-Because your body is constantly shedding dead cells and creating new one an average person looses about 30,000 to 40,000 dead skin cells in an hour.
-Incredible, that is about 1 million skin cells a day.
+Because your body is constantly shedding dead cells and creating new ones, the average person winds up shedding about 30,000 to 40,000 dead skin cells in an hour, or about 1 million skin cells a day.
 And where do they go?
-On your furniture, bed, etc. Mostly they go on the floor, and this is just you, that it is coming from.
+On your furniture, under your bed, etc. Mostly these shed skin cells land on the floor, and this is just you, that it is coming from.

 The fact is that so many variables take place in creating dirt and dander.
 This is why it is so important to know how to clean solid oak floors and to clean your floors regularly, even if you don't physically see any dirt.
-At Georgia Carpet, we recommend sweeping a minimum of twice a week, and vacuuming at least once a week.
+At Georgia Carpet, we recommend sweeping a minimum of twice a week and vacuuming at least once a week.
 You may want to sweep and vacuum more often in high traffic areas of the house.
 How often you clean matters just as much as the tools you use to clean.
-When sweeping, use a soft bristle broom, because over time if you are using a hard bristle broom you will eventually strip the wood’s surface layer by layer.
+When sweeping, use a soft bristle broom, because over time if you are using a hard bristle broom you will eventually strip the wood's surface layer by layer.
 A soft bristle broom can prolong the life of the finishing of your floors.

 Heavy dents are almost impossible to get out with standard sanding, so if you take these steps you will not have to worry yourself with this.
-And finally further protect by keeping those dirt particles at bay using door mats.
+Finally, further protect your solid wood flooring by keeping those dirt particles at bay using door mats.
 Strategically placing door mats will make sure that dirt isn't tracked into the house or ground into the floor.